 It takes artful cutting to design a suit jacket that will allow you to lift your arms without lifting the whole jacket.
 You won't find a tuxedo like that in any high street store!

-Even experienced tailors don't know how to cut shirts and jackets for dancing, so having a suit custom-made won't solve the problem.
+Even experienced tailors don't know how to cut shirts and jackets for dancing, so having a suit custom-made won't solve the problem, unless you can find a tailor who specialises in dance.
 There's really no alternative but to buy from a dancewear supplier.
-Unfortunately as suits become less common at social dances and even in amateur competitions, it is becoming harder to find ready-made versions.
-You may have to have one custom made for you by a tailor who specializes in dance.
+Unfortunately as suits become less common at social dances and even in amateur competitions, the choice of quality suppliers is getting smaller and the prices are rising accordingly.